-Securing GDPR through Recording Relationships with Operational Processes and IT
+Securing GDPR through Recording Relationships with Operational Processes and IT.

-But how will you continue to properly safeguard all this information in the future?
+How will you continue to properly safeguard all this information in the future?
 How do you adequately inform all involved in the processing of personal data about what they should and should not do?
 In addition to general personal data such as contact information, there are special personal data such as religion and health that are given a higher level of protection by the European legislator.
 How can you continue to actively manage continued compliance with the proposed ‘mitigating’ measures in practice, in order to safeguard privacy in situations with a risk of data leaks?

-GDPR, Operational Processes and IT
+GDPR, business operations and IT

 The GDPR has everything to do with the operational processes of the organization that records, edits or uses personal data in combination with the applications and databases that process this data.
 This includes the infrastructure that supports all this and that forms a risky security source in itself.
-In this complex interplay, changes occur almost on a daily basis.
+In this complex interplay, changes occur almost on a frequent basis.
 Operational processes change due to the dynamics of the business, changing regulations and technical developments.
 IT changes accordingly.
 The (privacy-sensitive) data that flows through these processes and IT systems is subject to changes in a similar way.
 For this reason, it is important to have insight into the coherence and to safeguard this insight.
 Moreover: insight does not just benefit your GDPR compliancy but the total management of your organization as well.

-GDPR Compliant with BlueDolphin
+GDPR compliant with BlueDolphin

 As soon as you link the GDPR register of processing activities to processes, process diagrams and underlying IT resources, it becomes a piece of cake to constantly comply with the European regulations.
 After all, relevant changes are then a reason to inspect and, if necessary, adjust the register of processing activities.
 Subsequently, you determine whether additional mitigating measures are required, and if so, which ones.
 This allows you to present current and correct records at any time and meet the legal requirements.
 Securing data also results in a dynamic visualization of connections between data, processes, and IT.
 This is essential in order to gain quick insight into security risks and to remedy them.
 The GDPR indicates that organizations must be GDPR compliant, which means that all processing activities must be documented and tested.